wavemotion-dave/A8DS/readme.md

 defaults to ON for the older hardware (and OFF for the DSi or above).
 This is not perfect - some games will not be happy to have frames skipped as collisions are skipped in those frames.
 Notably: Caverns of Mars, Jumpman and Buried Bucks will not run right with Frame Skip ON.
 But this does render most games playable on older hardware.
-If a game is particularlly struggling to keep up on older hardawre, there is an experimental 'Agressive' frameskip which should help... but use with caution.
+If a game is particularly struggling to keep up on older hardware, there is an experimental 'Aggressive' frameskip which should help... but use with caution.

 Remember, emulation is rarely perfect.
 Further, this is a portable implementation of an Atari 8-bit emulator on a limited resource system (67MHz CPU and 4MB of memory) so it won't match the amazing output